 How self-regulation works

 The self-disciplinary system of the Swedish press is not based on legislation.
-It is entirely voluntary and wholly financed by four press organisations: The Swedish Newspaper Publishers’ Association, The Magazine Publishers’ Association, The Swedish Union of Journalists and The National Press Club.
+It is entirely voluntary and wholly financed by four press organisations: The Swedish Media Publishers’ Association, The Magazine Publishers’ Association, The Swedish Union of Journalists and The National Press Club.
 These organisations are also responsible for drawing up the Code of Ethics for Press, Radio and Television in Sweden.

 The Swedish Press Council (Pressens Opinionsnämnd, PON), founded in 1916, is the oldest tribunal of its kind in the world.
 The Press Council is composed of a judge, who acts as chairman, one representative from each of the above-mentioned press organisations and three representatives of the general public who are not allowed to have any ties to the newspaper business or to the press organisations.

 The office of the Press Ombudsman (Allmänhetens Pressombudsman, PO) was established in 1969.
 Its holder is appointed by a special committee consisting of the Chief Parliamentary Ombudsman (JO), the chairman of the Swedish Bar Association and the chairman of the National Press Club.